+In the context Jesus' followers have a troubled heart (it's singular, a troubled collective heart).
 And why is their heart troubled?
-It's because of three disheartening bits of information that Jesus had just revealed to these men.
+It's because of three disheartening bits of information that He had just revealed to them.

 First, one of them is going to betray Him (13:21).
 Second, Peter is going to deny Him three times (13:38).
 And third, worst of all, He is going to leave them (13:33).

 Yet Jesus is so generous.
 If anybody in the room has reason to have a troubled heart, He does, with the hell He's facing.
-But He knows what His men are feeling, and what they need, so He gives it to them, two assignments, the first negative, the second positive.
+But He knows what His men are feeling and what they need, so He gives it to them, two assignments, the first negative, the second positive.

 A. Do not be troubled.
 "Let not your heart be troubled," says the familiar AV.
 Literally, it's a present imperative, "Stop being troubled."
-The Greek verb, tarasso, means "to stir up, to cause acute emotional distress or turbulence."
-1
+The Greek verb, tarasso, means "to stir up, to cause acute emotional distress or turbulence."2